Deepalaya in association with McCandlish Phillips Journalism Institute at The King’s College, New York, USA, Presents:

 He has been a professional features journalist for more than 15 years and has reported and analyzed stories across the spectrum—from politics to society to issues related to the economy and, quite often, sports.
 An avid quizzer, he has been a BBC Mastermind India participant.

 A company secretary by profession and a writer by heart, she has quite a few columns under her belt.
 Jaswant switched to the development sector when she joined Deepalaya as Director, eventually to become Executive Director.
 She likes talking and writing on legal issues and is a technology enthusiast.
-A young leader Jaswant Kaur is also a member of the Executive committee of VANI, an apex body of voluntary development organisation.
+A young leader, she is also a member of the Executive committee of VANI - an apex body of voluntary development organisations.

 Fr Dr Suresh Mathew is a capuchin priest based in Delhi.
 He holds Masters' Degrees in Communication, Education and Theology.
 His Doctoral research was on the impact of the Internet on Teenagers.
 Currently, he is the Chief editor of Indian Currents weekly.
 He regularly conducts seminars on media, socio-political issues and educational topics for principals/teachers/heads of institutions.

 Philip has held the post of President of Deepalaya for about 18 years.
 He is a journalist, having held high editorial positions in many leading newspapers.
 He has travelled around the world as part of his journalism assignments.
 He is a visiting faculty at Bharatiya Vidya Bhavan.
 He also serves as Manager of Deepalaya School, Kalkaji Extension, New Delhi, and Chairman of Deepalaya School, Gusbethi, Haryana.